bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 ## Export the BDM

-There are two ways to export a business data model: in a ZIP file for deployment, or in a BOS file for sharing with other Bonita BPM Studios.
+There are two ways to export a business data model: in a ZIP file for deployment, or in a BOS file for sharing with other Bonita Studios.

 #### Export the BDM for deployment

-To deploy the BDM, you export it as a ZIP file from Bonita BPM Studio and then import it into Bonita BPM Portal.
+To deploy the BDM, you export it as a ZIP file from Bonita Studio and then import it into Bonita Portal.

-**Warning:** Before deploying the business data model, you must [pause](pause-and-resume-bpm-services.md) the service, so that the update can be performed without affecting ongoing processes.
+**Warning:** Before deploying the business data model, you must [pause](pause-and-resume-services.md) the service, so that the update can be performed without affecting ongoing processes.
 You are recommended to backup the database before deploying a new BDM.

 Follow these steps:

-1. In Bonita BPM Studio, open the **Development menu** in the cool bar.
+1. In Bonita Studio, open the **Development menu** in the cool bar.
 2. Click **Business Data Model** \> **Export**.
 3. Select a destination folder.
 4. Click **Export**.
 A file called `bdm.zip` is written to the folder that you specified.
-5. Log in to Bonita BPM Portal as the technical user.
+5. Log in to Bonita Portal as the technical user.
 6. Go to the **BPM Services** page.
 7. Click **Pause**.
 8. When the service is paused, go to the **Resources** menu and choose **Business Data Model**.
-9. Specify the file containing the business data model that you exported from Bonita BPM Studio.
+9. Specify the file containing the business data model that you exported from Bonita Studio.
 10. Click _**Activate**_.
 A warning is displayed, reminding you that installing this new BDM will overwrite the existing BDM.
 11. Click on **Install** to complete the deployment.
-Bonita BPM Portal loads the file, and retrieves the object definition enabling processes to use them at runtime.
+Bonita Portal loads the file, and retrieves the object definition enabling processes to use them at runtime.
 It also creates or updates the database schema in the business database, to store business objects appropriately when modified by processes.
 When the deployment is complete, a message is displayed.
 If deployment fails, use the Engine logs to analyze the problem.
 12. Go to the **BPM Services** page.
 13. Click **Resume**.
 BPM services are resumed.

 **Warning:** the database model is automatically updated when you deploy a new BDM.
 Avoid changing the database schema manually as it may jeopardize the persistence of business objects and cause errors at process runtime.

-#### Export the BDM to share with another Bonita BPM Studio
+#### Export the BDM to share with another Bonita Studio

-The `bdm.zip` exported from the Bonita BPM Studio **Development** menu is designed for import into the Portal, and cannot be imported into another Bonita BPM Studio.
+The `bdm.zip` exported from the Bonita Studio **Development** menu is designed for import into the Portal, and cannot be imported into another Bonita Studio.
 Instead, create a `.bos` file, as follows:

 1. Choose **_Export_** from the **_Diagram_** menu or click **_Export_** in the Cool bar.
 2. In the popup of exportable items, select only the Business Data Model.
 3. Specify the filename and location or use the default suggested.
 4. Click **_Finish_**.

-The resulting `.bos` file can be imported into any Bonita BPM Studio with a Subscription license.
+The resulting `.bos` file can be imported into any Bonita Studio with a Subscription license.

-Warning: Bonita BPM Studio can contain only one business data model.
+Warning: Bonita Studio can contain only one business data model.
 When you import a `.bos` file that contains a business data model, it overwrites the model that is already in the Studio.

 #### View the BDM